vim-ctrlspace/vim-ctrlspace/README.md

 </tbody>
 </table>

-The main one is the Single Tab mode.
-In that mode, the plugin shows you buffers related to the current tab only.
+The first main mode is the Single Tab.
+In that mode, the plugin shows you only buffers related to the current tab.
 It's almost like a normal mode in Vim ;).
-From that point you can follow many paths.
-Here's the full available keys listing:
+It's like a root from you can follow many paths.
+Here's the full listing of full available keys:

 ##### Keys Reference